Top of main content

 To set up credit card to UPI transfer, you need to add some money to your wallet.
 This can be done by selecting the 'Add Money' option in the 'Payment Options' and entering the amount you want to add.
 You can use various payment methods like UPI, debit card and online banking to add money to your wallet.

-Benefits of linking the HSBC Cashback Credit card to UPI
+Benefits of linking your HSBC credit card to UPI

 UPI is a convenient and secure online payment method that simplifies tracking your expenses.
 Adding a credit card to UPI apps is a straightforward process.
 Once linked, your credit card becomes a viable payment option for services and products that don't directly accept UPI payments.

-Additionally, by linking your HSBC Cashback Credit Card for UPI payments, you can enjoy the same rewards and benefits offered by your credit card.
+Additionally, by linking your HSBC credit card for UPI payments, you can enjoy the same rewards and benefits offered by your credit card.

 Make sure you keep your payment PIN secure and add money to your wallet to start using your credit card on the UPI app.